Page Contents

 What is the Ichimoku Kinko Hyo Indicator

 The Ichimoku Kinko Hyo is an indicator that has five main parts.
+Below, we look at these five parts and how they are calculated.
 These are:

-Tenkan-Sen – This line is also known as the conversion line.
+• Tenkan-Sen – This line is also known as the conversion line.
 It is calculated by adding the period high and period low and dividing it by two.
 In most platforms, the default period is 9.
-The Tenkan-Sen is usually red.
+In the chart below, the Tenkan sen is shown in red.

-Chikou span – This is also known as the lagging span.
+• Chikou span – This is also known as the lagging span.
 This is the current period’s closing price plotted 26 days back.
+In the chart below, the Chikou span is shown in lime.

 The chart below shows the Ichimoku Kinko Hyo applied on the four-hour XAU/USD pair.
 The white and orange levels are known as the Ichimoku cloud.